PlaidWeb/publ-site/content/blog/20190304 v0.3.19.md

 And the rendition filename?
 Who heckin' cares, the point to rendition filenames is that they're unique, idempotent, and debuggable, not pretty.
 The basic tenet of humane URLs doesn't apply to them.

 Anyway, as mentioned above the cut I do want to make a change to how cropping works in that right now it uses Pillow's rectangle specification of `(left,top,right,bottom)` but after using it for a day I'm finding that really annoying and basically all imaging software uses `(x,y,width,height)` with respect to the top-left corner, and it makes no sense to have `right < left` or `bottom < top` anyway.
 So, on the off chance you're using Publ for your site and trimming thumbnails of your images, I'd recommend holding off until the next version.

+==Update:== And then about an hour later I realized that there was actually a [really easy way](https://github.com/PlaidWeb/Publ/compare/v0.3.19..1b404926d916541f82e81fb314feea17130c9422) to make scale-cropping work correctly here and I'm feeling silly for not noticing it before.
+So this actually satisfies all of my original reasons except for the cropping rectangle aspect!
+Also while testing this I found a case where the `(x,y,w,h)` tuple syntax confuses the Markdown parser, so it now also accepts an `'x,y,w,h'` string instead.

 ### The road to v0.4.0